Universal geometric coefficients for the once-punctured torus: The once-punctured torus

-A \newword{null tangle} is a tangle with $b(T,\Xi)=\mathbf{0}$ for all triangulations $T$.
 The \newword{support} of a tangle is the set of curves having nonzero weight.
 A tangle is \newword{trivial} if all weights are zero.
 A marked surface has the \newword{Null Tangle Property} if every null tangle is trivial.
 In Section~\ref{null tangle sec}, we prove the following theorem. \begin{theorem} The once-punctured torus has the Null Tangle Property. \end{theorem} Both results quoted below in this section are obtained by combining Theorem~\ref{torus null tangle} with results of \cite{unisurface} that are conditional on the Null Tangle Property.
 Although we do not prove Theorem~\ref{torus null tangle} until Section~\ref{null tangle sec}, we do not use it or either of the results below until Section~\ref{fan sec} and later.

 The specialization of \cite[Theorem~7.3]{unisurface} to the once-punctured torus says that the Null Tangle Property is equivalent to the following statement: The shear coordinates of allowable curves form a positive $R$-basis for $B(T)$, where $T$ is any triangulation and $R$ is $\integers$ or $\rationals$.
 Thus Theorem~\ref{torus null tangle} has the following corollary. \begin{cor} If $T$ is a triangulation of $(\S,p)$ and $R$ is $\integers$ or $\rationals$, then the shear coordinates $\b(T,\lambda)$ of allowable curves $\lambda$ constitute a positive $R$-basis for $B(T)$. \end{cor}